Melanie Cruise: Global Force Wrestling (2015)

 On July 9, 2015, Cruise made her debut for Global Force Wrestling (GFW), unsuccessfully challenging Santana Garrett for the NWA World Women's Championship.

 All Elite Wrestling (2019–2021)

-Cruise made her All Elite Wrestling (AEW) debut on the December 4, 2019 episode of Dynamite; joining the group of The Nightmare Collective, led by Brandi Rhodes and including Awesome Kong and Dr. Luther.
+Cruise made her All Elite Wrestling (AEW) debut on the December 4, 2019, episode of Dynamite as a fan, plucked from the audience by Brandi Rhodes.
+After she had her hair cut by Rhodes, she joined The Nightmare Collective, led by Rhodes and including Awesome Kong and Dr. Luther.
 However, the angle was poorly received by fans and was dropped in February after Kong left the promotion to film GLOW.